 - Phase 3b: Off-track Award applications (TBA)

 Phase 1 and 2 are selection phases i.e. not every team that registers will be accepted.
 Phase 3a is mandatory but not a selection phase, and Phase 3b is optional.

 Teams interested in participating in Shell Eco-marathon Americas should be aware of the following information:

 - A team must consist of a maximum of 20 team members including the team manager.
 There should be a maximum of one faculty advisor.

-- Participants must be enrolled in a school or institution at the time of the event.
+- Enrolled in the institution at the time of the event.

-- The team manager should be able to speak and understand English as he/she will be coordinating with the organisers throughout the event.
+- The team manager must be able to speak and understand English as he/she will be coordinating with the organisers throughout the event.

-- Each team is responsible for all other costs and expenses associated with participating in the event i.e. travel from home country to the competition venue and back, building and freighting cost for vehicle, hotel/accommodation, etc.
+- Each team is responsible for all other costs and expenses associated with participating in the event i.e. travel from home country to event venue and back, building and freighting cost for vehicle, hotel/accommodation, etc.